pavanarutla/test/README.md

 ## Contribution guidelines ##

-* Please create a new local git branch to for the feature you're working on, and push it to the remote repo(this). then create a pull request to notify other contributors of your changes.
+* Please create a new local git branch to for the feature you're working on, and push it to the remote repo(this).
+* create a pull request to notify other contributors of your changes.
 * `master` will be the main branch where the deployment ready code will stay. please **DO NOT PUSH INTO THIS(master) BRANCH**.

 ## Who do I talk to? ##

-* for any query or concern, please send an email to mridulkashyap57@gmail.com
+* for any query or concern, please send an email to `mridulkashyap57@gmail.com`